Holden: 2000s

-2010s
+2010s-2021

 In March 2012, Holden was given a $270 million lifeline by the Australian Federal Government (Labor Party of Australia) along with the South Australian and Victorian state governments.
 In return, Holden planned to inject over $1 billion into car manufacturing in Australia.
 They estimated the new investment package would return around $4 billion to the Australian economy and see GM Holden continue making cars in Australia until at least 2022.

 In mid-2013, Holden sought a further A$265 million, in addition to the A$275 million that was already committed by the Federal, South Australian and Victorian governments to remain viable as a car manufacturer in Australia.
-A source close to Holden informed the Australian news publication that the car company is losing money on every vehicle that it produces and consequently initiated negotiations to reduce employee wages by up to A$200 per week to cut costs, following the announcement of 400 job cuts and an assembly line reduction of 65 (400 to 335) cars per day.
+A source close to Holden informed The Australian newspaper that the car company was losing money on every vehicle that it produced and consequently initiated negotiations to reduce employee wages by up to A$200 per week to cut costs, following the announcement of 400 job cuts and an assembly line reduction of 65 (400 to 335) cars per day.
 From 2001 to 2012, Holden received over A$150 million a year in subsidy from Australian government.
 The subsidy from 2007 was more than Holden's capital investment of the same period.
 From 2004, Holden was only able to make a profit in 2010 and 2011.

 Industry Minister Kim Carr confirmed on 10 July 2013 that talks had been scheduled between the Australian government and Holden.
-On 13 August 2013, 1,700 employees at the Elizabeth plant in South Australia voted to accept a three-year wage freeze to decrease the chances of the production line's closure in 2016.
-Holden's ultimate survival, though, depended on continued negotiations with the Federal Government—to secure funding for the period from 2016 to 2022—and the final decision of the global headquarters in Detroit, US.
+On 13 August 2013, 1700 employees at the Elizabeth plant in South Australia voted to accept a three-year wage freeze to decrease the chances of the production line's closure in 2016.
+Holden's ultimate survival, though, depended on continued negotiations with the Federal Government – to secure funding for the period from 2016 to 2022 – and the final decision of the global headquarters in Detroit, US.